CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 4. Deploying web applications with Docker
 =========================================

-Great!
-So you have now looked at `docker run`, played with a Docker container and also got the hang of some terminology.
+Great! so you have now looked at `docker run`, played with a Docker containers and also got the hang of some terminology.
 Armed with all this knowledge, you are now ready to get to the real stuff — deploying web applications with Docker.

 4.1 Deploying static website
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~